bsecker/Auth0-m2m-proxy/README.md

 # Auth0 M2M Proxy

-**PROOF OF CONCEPT**: not for production use.
+**PROOF OF CONCEPT**: It's simple, but might need some more work to be production-grade.

-A lightweight, secure proxy service that restricts Auth0 Machine-to-Machine (M2M) clients to access only the users within their associated Auth0 **Organization**, using the Auth0 Management API.
+Basically the issue is that when you create an Machine to Machine (M2M) token for the management API, it's always scoped to the entire tenant.
+There's no way to reduce it's scope to just a certain organisation (confirmed with auth0 support).
+If you, for example, have an edge-deployed server (or deployed on someone else's premesis) and you need to sync your users DB with Auth0, the management token you need has access to read _all_ the users, instead of just the ones that belong to the organisation your backend should use.

-This resolves the issue of tenant-wide M2M tokens by enforcing per-organization access control at the proxy level.
+This resolves the issue by creating a lightweight, secure proxy service that restricts m2m clients to access only the users within their associated Auth0 **Organization**, using the Auth0 Management API.
+You deploy the proxy in a place where you control, and then point your edge deployments to the proxy instead of going directly to Auth0.

 ---